agerbergt/intune-ejbca-connector/README.md

 5. Deploy `intune-ejbca-connector.war` in to *webapps* directory of the Tomcat server and start/restart the application server.

-    **NOTE:** Verify that application as started successfully by opening http://localhost:8080/intune-ejbca-connector in a browser.
-It should say *Ready to serve!* if everything seems OK.
+    **NOTE:** Verify that application as started successfully by opening *https://`<hostname>`/intune-ejbca-connector* in a browser, assuming a connector has been configured on port 443.
+It should say *Ready to serve!* if everything seems OK, otherwise wiew the logfile.

 6. Setup and assign Intune SCEP profile as described in the following
     article: